 In addition to the impacts shared across the study area, as discussed in Section 4.1, Dunes West would experience specific impacts to community resources, economic and business conditions, mobility and access, public health and safety, and residential aspects.
-Overall, impacts associated with Alternative 1 would be minor and permanent.
-Impacts associated with Alternative 7A would be minor to moderate, as discussed in the following sections.
+Overall, impacts associated with Alternative 1 and the Compromise Alternative would be minor and permanent and impacts associated with Alternative 7A would be minor to moderate, as discussed in the following sections.

 Appendix A presents acreage impacts to individual parcels by build alternative.

-Figure 11.
+Figure 7.
 Dunes West Community Resources and the Build Alternatives

-Both of the build alternatives would affect small portions of several POA-owned undevelopable parcels or large undeveloped parcels.
+Alternatives 1, 7A, and the Compromise Alternative would affect small portions of several POA-owned undevelopable parcels or large undeveloped parcels.
 These parcels currently function as relatively wide vegetative buffers between residential portions of the community and SC 41.
 Two of these parcels are addressed in the next paragraph.
 Of the remaining parcels, Alternative 1 would impact seven parcels that fit this description, while Alternative 7A would impact 14 parcels of this type.
 Alternative 1 and Alternative 7A would affect approximately 5.4 percent and 5.8 percent of the overall acreage of these parcels, respectively.
+The Compromise Alternative would affect 10 vegetative buffer parcels and of these approximately 4.0 percent of the overall parcel acreage would be impacted.

-Generally, impacts to each individual parcel would be small, totaling less than 1 acre.
-However, either build alternative would affect four parcels by more than 1 acre each.
-One of these parcels is undevelopable due to being marsh associated with a tributary to the Wando River.
-Two of these parcels are associated with developer-designed neighborhoods off Harpers Ferry Way.
+Generally, impacts to each individual parcel would be small, totaling less than one acre.
+However, Alternatives 1, 7A, and the Compromise Alternative would affect four parcels by more than one acre each.
+For Alternatives 1 and 7A, one of these parcels is undevelopable due to being marsh associated with a tributary to the Wando River and two of these parcels are associated with developer-designed neighborhoods off Harpers Ferry Way.
 One of these functions as a vegetative buffer and drainage, while the other is composed of undeveloped portions a neighborhood.
 Affected portions of the latter parcel function as vegetative buffer between developed portions of the community and existing SC 41.
 Overall, the impacts to these three parcels are expected to be permanent but minor.
+The community would maintain use of the majority of these parcels, which would allow their continued function as forested buffers and/or drainage.
+For the Compromise Alternative, two of the parcels affected by more than one acre are undevelopable due to being marsh associated with a tributary to the Wando River and the other two parcels are associated with developer-designed neighborhoods off Harpers Ferry Way.
+Overall, the impacts to these four parcels are expected to be permanent but minor.
 The community would maintain use of the majority of these parcels, which would allow their continued function as forested buffers and/or drainage.